 docker container stopfollowed by your container id

-NOTE : Please be advise this will forced close the bot from running on Docker.
-This means that this does not stop the oustanding orders from the HB client.
+NOTE : Please be advised this will force close the bot from running on Docker.
+This means that this does not stop the outstanding orders from the HB client.
 The commands

 exitis the right way to cancel orders.

 What would I need to do to market make on an "exchange" like uniswap with assets on my ledger ethereum wallet?

 "Market making" on AMM is accomplished by the contract (automated "market maker"), but users can act as a "liquidity provider" by depositing assets into the AMM smart contract, allowing the contract to facilitate trades.

 The AMM strategy in Hummingbot arbs the AMM contract by trading with contract vs some other exchange.

 If you want to act as "liquidity provider" for the AMM, you can deposit assets into it using your ledger.
 (Note, you get in exchange a share of the AMM pool, but the assets you deposit leave your wallet and are deposited into the AMM; which you can later withdraw, but the amounts may have changed).